 Wherever the works are exhibited it is to be noted that “the work was supported in part by funding from the College of Fine Arts Fund for Research and Creativity” as part of the work’s provenance.

-A public presentation or exhibition of work is to be made upon completion and during the academic year.
+A public presentation or exhibition of work may be made upon completion and during the academic year.
+It is the intention for these outcomes to live on a CFA website to celebrate the ongoing work of faculty recipients of the grant.

 FRC committee members